Crazyhead: History

 Over the next few years, Crazyhead made sporadic live appearances.
-In 1997, they released Fucked By Rock - a collection of previously unreleased material, demo versions, and live tracks, and an EP of new material, 13th Floor.
+In 1997, they released Fucked By Rock – a collection of previously unreleased material, demo versions, and live tracks, and an EP of new material, 13th Floor.
 They again toured the UK, supporting The Mission on a number of UK dates.
 They started recording material for a new album, but the departure of Anderson to work in Thailand and Cambodia (where he continued to perform, in bands such as the Lazy Jazz Drunks and Stiff Little Punks) meant the end of Crazyhead.
 They played a farewell gig in Leicester on 21 December 2000.

 Kev Reverb and Vom went on to play in an alternative rock band called Scaley Fuego, based in Leicester.
 This three-piece band was fronted by singer/bassist Stewart Brackley.

 In 2013, Porkbeast, Vom and Anderson joined Robber Byker from Gaye Bykers on Acid to form a new band called Swamp Delta.
 They subsequently released a number of singles and played at the Bearded Theory and Rebellion festivals during the summer of 2014.
 A tour of venues across the UK followed in the summer of 2015.
-Ian Anderson went on to front The Scavengers - a punk/rockabilly influenced band, based in Brighton.
+Ian Anderson went on to front The Scavengers – a punk/rockabilly influenced band, based in Brighton.

 Crazyhead reformed in 2017 for a series of autumn shows throughout the UK.
 They played at the Indie Daze 4 festival in October 2017, with further shows taking place during 2018: at the 100 Club in Oxford Street, London on 4 May; at the Uprising Festival in Leicester on 26 May; and at the Bearded Theory Festival (main stage) on 27 May.

-Due to the retirement abroad of guitarist Reverb, Crazyhead's final concert of 2019 took place at Leicester's Donkey Bar on Friday 30 August.
+Due to the retirement abroad of guitarist Reverb, Crazyhead's final concert of the 2019 tour took place at Leicester's Donkey Bar on Friday 30 August.

+Crazyhead reformed for the Mad Dog Went Insane Tour in 2023, playing Leicester, Leeds, Manchester, London and Nottingham venues.